South Point High School (Ohio)

 South Point High School is a public high school in South Point, Ohio.
 It is the only high school in the South Point Local School District.
 The school is operated by principal Doug Graham and assistant principal Jeff Sanders.
-The district's mascot nickname is the Pointers.
+The district's mascot nickname is The Pointers.
+The Pointer dog is named Ol' Blue and is considered a Kentucky Blue Tick hound dog.

-The school district recently passed a bond issue for new buildings.
-New buildings are currently completed as well as a new football complex.
+The current school building was completed in 2012 and includes new football, track & field, baseball, and softball athletic facilities.

 Marching Band

 Dubbed locally as the "Band of Gold", currently under the direction of David Edwards, the South Point High School Marching Band has received a superior rating at the Ohio Music Education Association state marching band finals for the past 11 years.
 The band performs at local O.M.E.A competitions and recently attended the Bands of America Grand National Championship in Indianapolis, Indiana for the first time in 2012 with their show "Beautifully Broken".
 The band performed in the BOA Grand National Championship again in the fall of 2014, coming as close as 9/10 of a point to making semifinals.
 Additionally, the band performs for football games, home basketball games, and a variety of parades as well.